Sosúa, Cabarete and the island of Hispaniola

 If you like to bring your laptop, notebook, smartphone, or other (expensive) electrical devices, please consider checking with your travel insurance that damage, robbery, or loss is included.
 The climate is very harsh on electrical devices, and the students should also be aware of the possibility of theft and pick pocketing when travelling.
 We don’t recommend bringing exclusive goods in whatever form (jewelry, clothes, etc.).

 We recommend purchasing travel cancellation, baggage and travel health insurance.

 Various scheduled and chartered flights go to the Dominican Republic like: American Airlines, Continental, Delta, United, Spirit and JetBlue from USA; Air Canada, Sky Service, Air Transat, West Jet from Canada; ThomsonFly from Great Britain; Condor, EuroWings from Germany; Iberia from Spain and many more.
 The major ports of entry are: Santo Domingo (SDQ), Puerto Plata (POP), Punta Cana (PUJ), Santiago de los Caballeros (STI), La Romana (LRM).

 In general, foreigners travelling to the Dominican Republic need a valid passport or equivalent national identity document.
 All non-resident travelers need to show a round trip ticket as proof of their departure.
 Citizens of the US, Canada, Germany, Switzerland, Great Britain and several others do not need a visa.
 You are allowed to enter the country after purchasing a tourist card for USD 10.- The tourist card allows you to stay for 30 days.
 A scaled charge applies for longer stays.
 Please contact your local embassy or your state department for more detailed information.

-If you would like to comment on something from the above or you have your own advice for the people travelling to the Dominican Republic or you simply would like to add something – please leave a comment below.
+If you would like make a comment or you have your own advice for people travelling to the Dominican Republic or you simply would like to add something – please leave a comment below.

 Useful English speaking sites about country & people